Tanner Tessmann: Venezia

 On July 15, 2021, Tessmann signed for newly promoted Serie A side Venezia.

+Lyon

+On August 27, 2024, Tessmann joined French club Lyon.

 International career

 In January 2021, Tessmann was called up to the senior national team.
 He made his debut in a 7–0 win against Trinidad and Tobago.
 Following that game, Tessmann was named to the United States under-23 team for the 2020 CONCACAF Men's Olympic Qualifying Championship after Ulysses Llanez dropped out with an injury.
 They would fail to qualify for the Olympics.

+On October 8, 2023, Tessman was called up to the United States men's national under-23 soccer team ahead of friendlies against Mexico and Japan.